-Lyndon, who was already a successful businessman, said he wanted to build a company that was good for humanity.
-Cousin Elon suggested solar roofs.
+Lyndon was already a successful businessman.
+And he told Elon he now wanted to build a company that was good for humanity.
+So cousin Elon suggested solar roofs.

 Wisely, Lyndon headed the advice.
-So he and his brother Peter Rive founded SolarCity in 2006, with Elon as one of the investors, the major shareholder, and chairman.
+He and his brother Peter Rive founded SolarCity in 2006.
+Elon was one of the investors, the major shareholder, and chairman.

-Ten years later Tesla started a shopping spree, and among the companies it bought was SolarCity, for $2.6 billion.
+Ten years later, Tesla went on a shopping spree.
+And among the companies it bought was SolarCity ($2.6 billion).

 When Tesla acquired it, SolarCity’s main product were solar panels, which are quite bulky.
 So Elon pushed into production the solar tiles that the company had been developing.
-They look like normal tiles, therefore much prettier that the panels.
+They look like normal tiles, so they are much prettier than the panels.

-Solar roofs and tiles help save on electric bills, plus they can produce excess energy that can be sold to a city’s energy grid.
-So, ideally, instead of paying for energy, the owner of a solar roof may actually earn money.
+Solar roofs and tiles help save on electric bills.
+Plus, they can produce excess energy that can be sold to a city’s energy grid.
+So, ideally, instead of paying for energy, the owner of a solar roof may earn money.

-SolarCity is now part of Tesla Energy which develops alternative energy and, in time, may become a major clean energy provider.
+SolarCity is now part of Tesla Energy.
+The division develops alternative energy.
+And, in time, it may become a major clean energy provider.

 OpenAI – Artificial intelligence and beyond

-Elon, along with other people that have spent a lot of time thinking about artificial intelligence (AI), has come to the conclusion that when AI is too advanced it could, like in the movies, turn against humans and exterminate them.
+Elon and other people that have spent a lot of time thinking about artificial intelligence (AI) believe that when AI becomes too advanced, it could, like in the movies, turn against humans and exterminate them.

 Now here is the twist.
-In order to get AI under control, what this groups does is… develop AI.
-The idea is to beat private companies so they do not patent it first and use it for their own commercial purposes, which could harm mankind.
+In order to get AI under control, what this group does is… develop AI.
+The idea is to beat private companies.
+That way, they will not be able to patent it first and use it for their own commercial purposes, which could harm humankind.

-Things have not been smooth running, either.
-The company realized they could not compete with the likes of Google, who is developing AI, without having more funding.
-So now OpenAI is two companies, one remains non profit, and the other is for profit.
+Things have not been smooth-running, either.
+The company realized they could not compete with the likes of Google, who is developing AI, without more funds.
+So now OpenAI is two companies, one remains nonprofit, and the other is for profit.

-Meanwhile, they created a software that they did not share with the public, like they had said they would,… because they realized the program, in the wrong hands, could be harmful.
+Meanwhile, they created a software that they did not share with the public.
+Part of the company’s mission is to share their software.
+But they realized the program, in the wrong hands, could be harmful.

-Elon resigned his place on the board of directors of OpenAI in 2018 after he realized that the AI Tesla is developing (the autopilot) could mean he would have a conflict of interests in the future.
+Elon resigned his place on the board of directors of OpenAI in 2018.
+Tesla is developing AI, namely the autopilot.
+And Elon realized he could have a conflict of interests in the future.

 The Boring Company- high-speed public transportation

-The name of the company is a play of words which shows Musk’s sense of humor.
-The “boring” part refers to tunnel-boring since this company, founded in 2016, makes underground tunnels.
+The name of the company is a play of words.
+The ‘boring’ part refers to tunnel-boring.
+This company, founded in 2016, makes underground tunnels.

 The idea is to create a fast public transport system underground.

-These particular system, Hyperloop, will be friction-free and about three times faster than high velocity trains.
-These tunnels are not for cars, they will only have pressurized pods that seat up to 16 people.
+Unlike the Loops described above, the Hyperloop tunnels are not for cars.
+They will only have pressurized pods that seat up to 16 people.

 They could travel between Los Angeles and San Francisco in 43 minutes, which is half of the time it takes by plane.

-Elon Musk first presented the concept of Hyperloop in 2012, has open sourced it, and encouraged others to further develop this high-speed mass transportation system.
-Companies, like Richard Branson’s Virgin have accepted the challenge and are developing Hyperloops.
+Elon Musk first presented the concept of Hyperloop in 2012.
+He has open-sourced it.
+And he encourages others to further develop this high-speed mass transportation system.
+So unrelated companies, like Richard Branson’s Virgin, are developing Hyperloops.

-There are plans to connect all Europe with these high-speed pods.
+There are plans to connect all of Europe with this system.